 - Improving boiler efficiency.

 - Installing efficient LED lighting with responsive controls.

-- Installing half a megawatt of solar power, and two megawatts of combined heat and power.
+- Installing half a megawatt of solar power.

-56% of our Scope 1 and 2 emissions are from electricity.
-All our electricity is now bought from certified renewable sources and audited to check that there is no-double counting of benefit.
+51% of our Scope 1 and 2 emissions are from electricity and 20% of our electricity is now bought from certified renewable sources, with retired Renewable Energy Guarantees of Origin and audited to check that there is no-double counting of benefit.
 This provenance is sufficient to count this as zero-carbon electricity under the Greenhouse Gas Protocol Market Based Approach.

 We measure and uphold the ISO 14064 standard to monitor our progress towards carbon neutrality using 2007-08 as a baseline.